mdfranz/cheetsheetz/booklist.md

 - Larson & Reilly, _Staff Engineer: Leaderhisp beyond the management track_
 - [X] Larson, _An Elegant Puzzle: Systems of Engineering Management_
 - Nazaria, _Technical Minds: Leading and Getting the Best Work from you Technicall-Minded Team_ (2010)
-- Nighitngale, _How F*cked Up is Your Management: An uncomfortable conversation about modern leadership_
+- Nightingale, _How F*cked Up is Your Management: An uncomfortable conversation about modern leadership_

 ## Military-Style Leadership
 - Edwards, _The Burden of Command_ (2014)